chrisseaton/chrisseaton.github.io/truffleruby/register-allocation/index.md

 If we look at *After stack slot allocation*, we can see it's now allocated machine stack locations for these variables.
 These numbers are the offset from the start of the stack frame.
 They don't go up by four each time, as they are byte addresses, and we're storing a Java `int` which is four bytes, and they don't start at zero as Java stores some other information on the stack beside our variables.

-We also can see it's done what we did with pen and paper - it's stored `v0` and `v2` in the same stack location - they're both in `stack:28`.
+We also can see it's done what we did with pencil-and-paper - it's stored `v0` and `v2` in the same stack location - they're both in `stack:28`.

 ![virtual](virtual.png)